Visions of Paradise

 Trade and finance

-The problem is not self-interest as such, but greed or the ethic of the merchant, and that the difference isn’t clear.
 Many merchants are people like you and me without evil intent.
-Shop owners make a living like everyone else and provide their customers with a service.
+Shop owners make a living by providing their customers with a service.
 They are often people who care, not the greedy, evil kind that run Wall Street or sell weapons to warring factions in Africa.
-But something is profoundly wrong with trade.
-Even a shop owner doesn’t produce something.
-They provide a service by trading in markets.
-And individual merchants may have ethical values, but markets never have them.
-Everything is for sale.
-Suppressing trade promotes illicit markets and crime.
+Still, something is profoundly wrong with trade.
+Individual merchants may have ethical values, but markets never have them.
+And trade drives the creative destruction that will ultimately destroy us.
+Yet, suppressing trade promotes illicit markets and crime.
 And so, we accept the drawbacks, thinking the alternatives are worse.
-That is a fatal mistake.
+And that is a fatal mistake.

 Usury: the destroyer of civilisations